 How did adware install on my computer?

-Quite often PUAs get downloaded and/or installed together with other, mainly free programs.
-To be more precise, when they are included in their download and/or installation setups as additional offers.
-Typically, additionally included apps are mentioned and offers to download and/or install them can be declined in setup's "Custom", "Advanced" and other similar settings.
-It is common that users download and/or install various PUAs when they download and/or install programs that have them included in their setups without changing the aforementioned settings.
-Simply said, when users leave those settings unchanged, they agree with offers to download and/or install included PUAs.
-Sometimes unwanted downloads and/or installations are caused by clicking deceptive ads that are designed to execute certain scripts.
+PUAs are often downloaded and installed with other, mainly free, programs.
+I.e., when they are included into the download/installation set-ups as 'additional offers'.
+Typically, these additionally-included apps are mentioned in "Custom", "Advanced" and other similar settings.
+Many users download and install PUAs when they fail to change these settings - in this way, they agree by default with offers to download and install PUAs.
+Sometimes unwanted downloads and installations are caused by clicking deceptive ads that execute certain scripts.

-It is recommended to download files, programs only from official websites, via direct links.
-It is not safe to download or install any software via third party downloaders, installers, Peer-to-Peer networks like eMule, torrent clients, untrustworthy websites, or other channels of this kind.
-Quite often such channels are used to promote, distribute potentially unwanted or even malicious applications.
-Another way to prevent unwanted downloads, installations is by checking "Custom", "Advanced" or other similar settings of all download and/or installation setups for offers to download and/or install additionally included apps before completing downloads and/or installations.
-Additionally, it is recommended to not to click various intrusive advertisements, especially when they are displayed on unreliable pages.
-Such ads can be designed to open other pages of this kind or even execute scripts that would download and/or install unwanted software.
-If there are any unwanted extensions, add-ons or plug-ins installed on a browser or programs of this kind installed on the operating system, then they should be uninstalled right away.
+You are advised to download files and programs only from official websites and via direct links.
+It is not safe to download or install software via third party downloaders, installers, Peer-to-Peer networks such as eMule, torrent clients, untrusted websites or other channels of this kind - they are often used to promote and distribute potentially unwanted or even malicious applications.
+Check all "Custom", "Advanced" and other similar settings and decline offers to download or install additionally-included apps before completing the process.
+Do not click intrusive advertisements, especially when they are displayed on dubious pages - they can open other pages of this kind or even execute scripts to download/install unwanted software.
+Remove all unwanted extensions, add-ons and plug-ins installed on the browser, and programs of this kind installed on the operating system.
 If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of sabs-news[.]info website (GIF):